EliHood/next-interceptor/README.md

 (coming soon)

+next-interceptor assumes:

-next-interceptor assumes the developer has already set a cookie on the client side after successful login...
+- the developer has already set a cookie on the client side after successful login...
+- the developer has an express middleware already in place to add to routes.

 ### Example Usage